wikimedia/mediawiki-services-eventstreams/README.md

 The parameter based /v2/stream/{streams} is the real route, but it is convenient to be able to read the API docs as if each individual stream was a real explicit route.

+All /v2/stream/{streams} routes take a `timestamp` query parameter.
+This parameter is expected to either be an integer milliseconds unix epoch timestamp in UTC, or a string parseable via `Data.parse()`.
+If given, then the requested streams will be attempted to start from offsets that correspond (in Kafka) with the given timestamp.
+If Kafka does not have offsets for the timestamp in its index, then the stream will just begin from the end.

 ## Historical Consumption & Offsets
 If the `Last-Event-ID` request header is set (usually via EventSource), it will be used for